 Every bride who comes through my door finds herself popped onto Flaxseed oil to repair, fight skin inflammation, and moisturise her skin from inside out, giving her skin the most luminous glow for her wedding day!

-I often also pop the mums on it, so that their skins look their best as well.
+I often also pop their mums on it, so that their skins look their best as well.
 In this time I have had a few clients come back to me saying things like their cholesterol reading has been better than ever before, or that their blood pressure dropped quite significantly in a period of 6 weeks.

-Flaxseed Oil is important for whole body nutrition and is considered to be nature’s richest source of omega-3 fatty acids that are required for the health of almost all body systems.
+Flaxseed Oil is important for whole-body nutrition and is considered to be nature’s richest source of omega-3 fatty acids that are required for the health of almost all body systems.

 Some nutritionists, researchers, and scientists believe that it could be the most important health-promoting supplement next to a multi-vitamin.
 Nearly every system in the body can benefit from flaxseed oil’s natural properties, including the cardiovascular system, immune system, circulatory system, reproductive system, nervous system, as well as joints.